Narcissistic Abuse Counseling in Denver & Across Colorado

 • Sense of self-importance or inflated ego

-• Unable to be truly vulnerable
+• Inability to be truly vulnerable

-• Strong need to be in control
+• Strong need to maintain control

-• Lacks authentic empathy
+• Lack of authentic empathy

-• Preoccupation with success, power and perfection
+• Preoccupation with success, power, or perfection

 • Repressed insecurities

-• Constant need of praise and attention
+• Constant need for praise and attention

 It is important to note that these behaviors are ways in which narcissists have learned to cope with their deep wounds.
 However, this does not excuse abusive behavior.

-Signs of Narcissistic Abuse
+The Signs of Narcissistic Abuse

 • Making things a competition